 - 2. The course number should be checked against recent catalogs.
 In general, re-using the course numbers should be avoided for three to five years. - 3.
 The course number selected should be appropriate for the course.
 The level of the course and the sequencing of the course should be considered. - 4.
 Pre/co-requisites in the course description should be verified as correct by checking the current catalog. - 5.
 The curricular change should be applied to appropriate current programs of study (usually in the current catalog) to ensure proper sequencing of pre/co-requisites. - 6.
 General Education requirements should be checked carefully to ensure compliance. - 7.
 The number of upper division hours should be checked to ensure that 40 or more are required. - 8.
 The number of credit hours required for the degree must be at least 124.
 Hours required beyond 124 for a new program require a justification. - 9.
 If the number of credit hours in a program of study is being increased, a justification should be included in the proposal. - 10.
+If unable to identify coordinating departments that proposed change affects, Academic Affairs can offer assistance in identifying courses. - 11.
 The proposal should be made available to departmental faculty and other interested parties via electronic distribution at least five business days prior to submission for approval.